Missouri AG argues to block Biden administration’s second student loan forgiveness plan

 MOHELA did not respond to a request for comment.

-Missouri Independent is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Missouri Independent maintains editorial independence.
-Contact Editor Jason Hancock for questions: info@missouriindependent.com.
-Follow Missouri Independent on Facebook and Twitter.

-The post Missouri AG argues to block Biden administration’s second student loan forgiveness plan appeared first on North Dakota Monitor.
+The post Missouri AG argues to block Biden administration’s second student loan forgiveness plan appeared first on Oklahoma Voice.